 What is Blind Shipping?

-Blind shipping is a delivery option wherein the name and address of either the shipper, buyer or both are hidden on shipping labels.
+Blind shipping is a delivery option wherein the name and address of either the shipper, buyer, or both are hidden on shipping labels.

 This practice is commonly used by third-party sellers who act as a sort of middleman between wholesale suppliers and consumers.
 One example of this is dropshipping… but we’ll circle back on that in a bit.

 For now, you should know that blind shipping can be disadvantageous to eCommerce businesses, as the practice allows them to sell wholesale goods to consignees (buyers) at inflated rates.
 But if the middle man were to keep the wholesalers address hidden, the consignee would be none the wiser.
-Blind shipping prevents buyers from tracking down the supplier, making contact and purchasing the wholesale goods themself.
+Blind shipping prevents buyers from tracking down the supplier, making contact and purchasing the wholesale goods themselves.
 That aside, it gives eCommerce stores a leg up over competitors, making reliable suppliers effectively untraceable.

 How Does It Work in eCommerce?